Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Bra-Kar headed to Liverpool after having been to Belfast, and experienced the air attacks on Canada Dock on May 3-1941 (cargo of metal and canned goods).
+From Belfast, Bra-Kar proceeded to Liverpool, with arrival Apr.
+23-1941 (Page 2).
+On May 3, she experienced the air attacks on Canada Dock (cargo is given as metal and canned goods).
 A bomb detonated on the quay 40 meters away, blowing her hatches away.
 Incendiary bombs caused several fires on her decks, but were extinguished before they could do serious damage.
 On land, flames from a burning warehouse were spreading quickly and the wind blew them towards Bra-Kar.
-Soon her gangway was on fire as were both the starboard lifeboats and the raft.
+Soon, her gangway was on fire, as were both the starboard lifeboats and the raft.
 20 minutes after the first incendiary bombs had been dropped, several others were dropped, some falling in Bra-Kar's No. 4 and No. 5 hatches, resulting in a hole of half a meter in diameter in her No. 4 hatch.

-The crew were ordered to head to the air raid shelters.
+The crew were ordered to the air raid shelters.
 About half of them got off safely, while the remaining men chose to lower the port boat, but when more bombs fell around them, 1 detonated in the after hold, blowing the men off their feet.
-Under constant bombardment they finally managed to get the boat on the water and away from the ship in the early morning hours of May 4.
-By May 7 she was still burning and eventually settled on the bottom - later declared a total loss.
+Under constant bombardment, they finally managed to get the boat on the water and away from the ship in the early morning hours of May 4.
+By May 7, she was still burning and eventually settled on the bottom - later declared a total loss.
+(It'll be noticed, when going back to Page 2, that the date of her loss is given as May 6).

-The maritime hearings were held in Liverpool on May 14-1941 with the captain, the 1st mate, the 1st engineer, the carpenter and Able Seaman Johansen appearing.
+The maritime hearings were held in Liverpool on May 14-1941 with the Captain Rasmussen, the 1st mate, the 1st engineer, the carpenter and Able Seaman Johansen appearing.

 Bra-Kar was refloated in June-1941 and beached at Tranmere.
 She was later broken up.